Grizzly-val/Eternaspire/README.md

 ## 1. Encapsulation🔒📦

-- We utilize access modifiers to restrict direct access to object components and bundle data with the methods that operate on that data.
+- 🛡️ We utilize access modifiers to restrict direct access to object components and bundle data with the methods that operate on that data.
 This ensures data integrity and prevents external classes from putting an object into an invalid state.
-- Entity Data Security: Core attributes within the Entity class (lvl, hp, atk, maxHP) are marked as protected.
+- 🛡️ Entity Data Security: Core attributes within the Entity class (lvl, hp, atk, maxHP) are marked as protected.
 This allows specific subclasses like Remnant or Mercenary to manipulate their own stats during initialization or combat, while keeping them safe from unrelated utility classes. 🛡️
-- Identity Isolation: Properties such as name and description are kept private within specific implementations to ensure unique identity immutability after instantiation. 🧩
+- 🛡️ Identity Isolation: Properties such as name and description are kept private within specific implementations to ensure unique identity immutability after instantiation. 🧩
-- Inventory Management: The Inventory class encapsulates the logic for storing items, exposing only necessary methods to add or remove items, while hiding the underlying data structures for PlayerInventory and AreaInventory. 🎒
+- 🛡️ Inventory Management: The Inventory class encapsulates the logic for storing items, exposing only necessary methods to add or remove items, while hiding the underlying data structures for PlayerInventory and AreaInventory. 🎒

 ## 2. Inheritance 🌳📚
 #### 🧩 Class Hierarchy Overview
-*A hierarchical structure is used to promote code reusability and establish "is-a" relationships.
+* 🧬 A hierarchical structure is used to promote code reusability and establish "is-a" relationships.
 Common logic is defined in parent classes, while specific behaviors are pushed down to child classes.*
 Class Hierarchy Overview:

 #### Entity System 👤⚔️: